 - Check your JHU email daily.
 Your Hopkins email is the primary source of communication from the university.

 - Before registration, you must complete an online Lab Safety Training prior to registering for a lab science class.
 To access the tutorial, login to my.jhu.edu and go to the myLearning quicklink on the left.
 Enter 458083 in the myLearning search box to locate the appropriate module.
 Make sure to turn off your pop-up blocker to access the training.
 We recommend that you complete this by Wednesday, July 1st in order to avoid delays in your registration process beginning on July 20th.

-- If you have taken college courses at another institution and would like to have them evaluated for possible transfer credits, please complete the Incoming First-Year Undergraduate Credit Evaluation Form on Blackboard organization site called WSE Academic Advising.
+- If you have complete college courses at another institution and would like to have them evaluated for possible transfer credits, please complete the Incoming First-Year Undergraduate Credit Evaluation Form on Blackboard organization site called WSE Academic Advising.

 - Prepare for registration: